Insights from Scarlett Howery, Vice President of the Campus and University Partnerships, DeVry University

 - Team members who have professional development opportunities also have 34% higher retention.
 [Source]

 - Organizations that have a strong learning culture are 92% more likely to develop novel products and processes.
 [Source]

-Establishing professional development opportunities can benefit the individual, but that they are an even bigger benefit to the organization.
+Establishing professional development opportunities can benefit the individual, but they are an even bigger benefit to the organization.

 When our team first connects with a potential client, one of the first discovery questions we ask is, “what are your retention goals and how is your organization performing to those goals?”
 The answer to this question allows our team to support our clients with skill development options including our degree programs, certifications, and workshops.
 We tailor our educational partnerships to the goals of each organization and measure our success by the key performance indicators established by the client.